mihaipriboi/Nerdvana_Nemesis_2023/README.md

 ### PCB Support <a class="anchor" id="steering-mechanical"></a>
 ![PCB Support - 3D Model](./images/resources/PCB_support.jpg "PCB Support")

-The battery, as the RLIDAR A1 sensor, is quite heavy, so we tried to place it as close to the middle of the robot as possible.
+The battery, as the RPLIDAR A1 sensor, is quite heavy, so we tried to place it as close to the middle of the robot as possible.
 For it we also designed another piece as you can see in the skech.
 What is special about this piece is that we made a special space so we can put its cable, so the construction is neat and compact.

 ### Battery Support <a class="anchor" id="steering-mechanical"></a>
 ![Battery Support - 3D Model](./images/resources/BatterySupport.jpg "Battery Support")